bpesquet/artificial_metacognition/notes/confidence/README.md

 ![2DSD model](images/2DSD.png)

-{cite}`pleskacTwostageDynamicSignal2010`
+[[Pleskac and Busemeyer, 2010]](../../references/decision-making/Pleskac2010.md)

 ## What's next?

 ### Neural basis of confidence

-Numerous studies demonstrate that the brain tracks uncertainty about a wide range of quantities and that such uncertainty informs metacognitive processes, such as confidence judgments {cite}`flemingMetacognitionConfidenceReview`.
+Numerous studies demonstrate that the brain tracks uncertainty about a wide range of quantities and that such uncertainty informs metacognitive processes, such as confidence judgments [[Fleming, 2024]](../../references/confidence/Fleming2024.md).

 Activity in the parietal cortex seems related to evidence accumulation during decision-making.

 Convergent findings emphasize the importance of the prefrontal cortex, more precisely the ventromedial prefrontal cortex (vmPFC), in the formation of confidence.

-Many results suggest that there are separate and perhaps multiple brain areas involved in confidence monitoring and reporting {cite}`grimaldiThereAreThings2015`.
+Many results suggest that there are separate and perhaps multiple brain areas involved in confidence monitoring and reporting [[Grimaldi et al., 2015]](../../references/confidence/Grimaldi2015.md).

 ### Usages of confidence